 Any good container will do, as long as it has adequate drainage holes.

 Avoid using a saucer or other water-catching item under your container, as the water retained can still have a negative effect on your bougainvillea.

 Repotting will generally be necessary once every 2 years or so, as this plant is well-adapted to salt buildup.

 Aim to repot your bougainvillea in the early spring, especially for outdoor containers that may be subjected to lower temperatures.

 These plants love a bit of restriction, so only move the plant to a pot one size larger than what the plant was rooted in.

-Always ensure the new soil is slightly damp before transplanting and add any trellis or support at the time of transplanting.
+Always ensure the new soil is slightly damp before transplanting your Bougainvillea.
+Add any trellis or support at the time of transplanting.

 The Right Soil